How To Live On Very Little Money: Extreme Frugality

 You can focus on your life and be content with less money only if you watch, read, or be amongst those on the same mission.
 There’s no other way around it.

-Ditch the comparison game.
+Ditch comparison game.
 Be yourself.
 Be resourceful.
 Design and live your best life irrespective of the money you own.

 8| Have at least one no-spend week in a month: